 Yes, getting to Hawaii couldn't be simpler.
 Direct flights from Australia and New Zealand depart from Brisbane, Sydney and Auckland weekly.
 Carriers include Hawaiian Airways, Virgin Australia, Qantas, Air New Zealand and Fiji Airways (with a stop over in Nadi).
 Flights from Australia to Honolulu should take roughly 10 hours.
 Find the best flights on our Hawaii flights page.

-It’s easy to get around Hawaii with abundant taxis and excellent public transport on each of the islands.
-Car hire is also readily available.
+Getting around Hawaii is easy with abundant taxis and excellent public transport on each of the islands and car hire readily available.
 Travelling between islands is made simple with regular Hawaiian Airlines flights through the week.
-Alternatively, you can consider taking a Hawaii cruise, with travel between the islands included.

 Yes.
 Major rental companies are situated across the islands and airports.
 These include well-known brands such as Thrifty, Avis, Hertz, Alemo, National and Budget.
 You should be able to organise a rental vehicle from your hotel or the airport.
 Visit our page on driving in Hawaii for more information.